LucienTran/docs-public/team.md

 **Fred Westling B.Eng B.Sc**
 *Computer Scientist & Engineer*
 Fred is a roboticist and computer scientist, with significant experience in technical writing and research.
 Taught by leaders in his academic fields, he provides a youthful and modern perspective based firmly in the cutting edge of computing.

+**Lucien Antoine Tran**
+*IoT Developer Intern*
+Lucien is currently studying a Bachelor of Electrical Engineering and hopes to succeed in the electronic path.
+He came from France four years ago and completely changed his lifestyle.
+He enjoys soccer and basketball, maybe too much.
+www.linkedin.com/in/lucien-tran-3279b4155